How To Remove Ripoff Reports on Google

 Court orders, however, change the game.

 If you do find yourself going down this path with an opposing party, swallow your pride, bite your lip—do whatever it takes to keep them from making additional postings (this sort of thing can snowball quickly since it’s so easy to retaliate).
-And that just plays right into the business model of companies like Ripoff Report who charge you to let you clean up the mess.
+And that plays right into the business model of companies like Ripoff Report, which charge you to let you clean up the mess.

 So take the high road when you can.
 But if you do find yourself the victim of damaging reports on Ripoff Report or similar complaint sites, at least you now have an option to stem the damage.
 It’s not perfect, but when successful, it’s a lot better than most of your other options.